 When is it used?

-How do I prepare for a cystocele and rectocele repair?
+How do I prepare for this procedure?

 What happens during the procedure?

 The surgery will be done at the hospital.

 You will be given a regional or general anesthetic to keep you from feeling pain.
 Regional anesthesia numbs part of your body while you stay awake.
 If you have regional anesthesia, you may also be given medicine to help you relax.
 General anesthesia relaxes your muscles and you will be asleep.